Dulera (mometasone furoate/formoterol)

 Reviewed by: HU Medical Review Board | Last reviewed: June 2023

 Do not take Dulera if you are having an asthma attack.
-It does not work quickly enough.
-Use a rescue inhaler (short-acting beta agonist) instead.
+Use a rescue inhaler instead.1-3

 How does Dulera work?